Chinreisha: Controversy

 The controversy regarding Chinreisha arose with the Japanese Prime minister Shinzo Abe's visit to the Yasukuni shrine on December 26, 2013.
-However, in an official statement, Abe stated that he "also visited Chinreisha, a remembrance memorial to pray for the souls of all the people regardless of nationalities who lost their lives in the war" and that he "renewed [his] determination before the souls of the war dead to firmly uphold the pledge never to wage a war again", despite the criticism of many media reports that sought the visit as a reminder of Japanese imperialism.
+However, in an official statement, Abe stated that he "also visited Chinreisha, a remembrance memorial to pray for the souls of all the people regardless of nationalities who lost their lives in the war" and that he "renewed [his] determination before the souls of the war dead to firmly uphold the pledge never to wage a war again", despite the criticism of many media reports that saw the visit as a reminder of Japanese imperialism.
 In fact, the Sankei Shimbun, a Japanese newspaper, reported that Abe's visit to "not only the Yasukuni shrine, but also the Chinreisha shrine shows his determination to world peace", and criticized the foreign media for only emphasizing the Prime Minister's visit to the Yasukuni shrine, and not shedding enough light on his visit to Chinreisha.
 Nevertheless, most of the public opinion slanted toward blaming Abe's visit as an offensive act, rather than interpreting it as an act of historical reflection.